robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 ## 5. Print your ASCII art in glorious color
 If you've got this far then you probably don't need any pointers, although you're going to get some anyway.
 Printing your image in color will require you to refactor a lot of your existing code, since up until now you've been throwing away color information when you convert your pixel matrix into an intensity matrix.

 You don't have to print the entire image in color.
-You could add some subtle artsy accents for pixels that are almost entirely Red, Blue or Green (for example pixels with the values (240, 3, 10), (13, 226, 18) or (0, 0, 255)) and print the rest in black and white.
+You could add some subtle artsy accents on pixels that are almost entirely Red, Blue or Green (for example pixels with the values (240, 3, 10), (13, 226, 18) or (0, 0, 255)) and print the rest in black and white.
 Or choose pixels colors based on a flag overlay, whilst keeping the brightnesses of the underlying image.
 The only limits are your imagination and the very real constraints of attempting to paint using a computer terminal that was only ever designed to handle data input and output.

 <PIC of rainbow flag picture>